 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-The Cottonwood School, located in El Dorado Hills, is a tuition-free public charter school serving transitional kindergarten through 12th-grade students.
-Our diverse student body of approximately 3,200 students includes 49.5% eligible for free/reduced lunch, 9.3% English Learners, and 1.1% homeless students.
-Notably, 53.6% fall in the unduplicated priority group and 9.3% have exceptional learning needs.
-Our demographics reflect a blend of 71.7% White, 14.5% Hispanic or Latino, 5.5% Two or More Races, 2.4% Asian, and 2.1% Black or African American students.
+The Cottonwood School, located in El Dorado Hills, is a tuition-free public charter school serving students from transitional kindergarten through 12th grade.
+Our diverse student population of approximately 3,500 includes:

+42.52% eligible for free or reduced-price lunch

+9% English Learners

+1% experiencing homelessness

+52% identified as part of the unduplicated student group

+9% with exceptional learning needs

+Our student demographics include 69.7% White, 15.7% Hispanic or Latino, 5.6% identifying as Two or More Races, 2.5% Asian, and 1.8% Black or African American.

-As a High-flex program, The Cottonwood School's flexible approach to education combines elements of both traditional in-person learning and online or remote learning.
-Allowing our students to have a high degree of flexibility in choosing how, when, and where they engage with educational content and activities.
-This adaptability and versatility of our educational model meet our diverse student needs and preferences.
-Each family is partnered with a credentialed homeschool teacher (HST) to craft tailored education plans integrating online and in-person courses.
-HSTs serve as essential facilitators, guiding students' educational and emotional support akin to case manager teachers in exceptional needs education.
+As a High-Flex program, The Cottonwood School offers a hybrid educational model that blends in-person learning with online options, providing students with flexibility in how, when, and where they learn.
+This adaptable approach meets the unique needs and preferences of our diverse learners.
+Each family works closely with a credentialed Homeschool Teacher (HST), who helps design a personalized learning plan that incorporates both virtual and in-person coursework.
+HSTs also provide essential academic and emotional support, much like case managers in special education.

-The research underscores the significance of building meaningful relationships with staff to foster student belonging and address various risk factors they may encounter.
-Our site-based high school pathway, Cottonwood College Preparatory Academy (CCPA), utilizes Project-Based Learning, Experiential Learning, Field Trips, and Field Studies to engage students holistically.
+Research consistently highlights the importance of strong student-staff relationships in fostering a sense of belonging and reducing risk factors.
+Our site-based high school, Cottonwood College Preparatory Academy (CCPA), engages students through Project-Based Learning, Experiential Learning, Field Trips, and Field Studies, offering a well-rounded, hands-on educational experience.

-Acknowledging the challenges posed by current extraordinary times, we remain committed to addressing students' physical, social, emotional, and educational needs.
-Our commitment extends to providing equitable access tailored to individual needs, including special needs, English Learners, Foster Youth, and Homeless students.
-Continuous professional development for teachers focuses on supporting English Learners, Multi-Tiered Systems of Support, and prioritized content standards.
+In response to the challenges of today's world, we remain committed to supporting our students' physical, social, emotional, and academic well-being.
+We prioritize equitable access for all learners, including students with disabilities, English Learners, foster youth, and those experiencing homelessness.
+Ongoing professional development for our educators focuses on supporting English Learners, implementing Multi-Tiered Systems of Support (MTSS), and emphasizing priority content standards.